-Earlham College routinely shares basic directory information about students with members of the Earlham community and with the public in accordance with The Family Educational Rights and Privacy Act (FERPA).
+Earlham College routinely shares basic directory information about students with members of the Earlham community and in College press releases in accordance with The Family Educational Rights and Privacy Act of 1974 (FERPA).

-Each semester, the Student Development Office creates an on-campus directory, listing students’ names, local addresses, phone numbers, e-mail addresses and drawer numbers.
+Each semester, Information Technology Services creates an on-campus directory, listing students’ names, local addresses, email addresses and drawer numbers for on campus use only.
 All students enrolled at Earlham must have a current address on file to enable contact in case of an emergency.

-Throughout the year, the Public Affairs Office incorporates directory information into news releases about students’ accomplishments.
-Public Affairs defines directory information to include the following items:
+Throughout the year, the Marketing and Communications Office incorporates directory information into news releases about students’ accomplishments.
+Marketing and Communications defines directory information to include the following items:

 Such information as students’ names, major fields of study, year of graduation, dates of attendance, degrees/awards and participation in activities are typically used in media releases, publications, event programs and lists for on-campus office use.

-Except when required to so by law, Earlham does not give out directory information in response to requests from off-campus sources, whether from individuals or vendors.
+Except when required to do so by law, Earlham does not provide directory information in response to requests from off-campus sources, individuals, or vendors.
 Questions concerning enrollment or degree verification should be referred to the Registrar’s Office.

 Non-Disclosure of Directory Information

 Students have the right to refuse permission to print their directory information.
-Students may withhold directory information from publication on campus and/or from distribution to the media by filing the Non-Disclosure of Directory Information Form each year.
-When this form is filed online, the Public Affairs, Student Development and Registrar’s offices are notified.
-Student Development retains the directory information and shares it only with those on-campus individuals who have a legitimate educational interest in the student.
-Public Affairs excludes that student in its news release process.
+Students may withhold directory information from publication on campus and/or from distribution to the media by filing the Non-Disclosure of Directory Information Form with the Marketing and Communications Office.
+When this form is filed online, the Marketing and Communications, Student Life and Registrar’s offices are notified.
+Student Life retains the directory information and shares it only with those on-campus individuals who have a legitimate educational interest in the student.
+Marketing and Communications excludes that student in its news release process.

-The College does not release directory information to any off-campus vendors or agents, unless required to do so by law.
-Directory information for students who have requested non-disclosure is viewed as confidential and is not be released to other students.
+Directory information for students who have requested non-disclosure is viewed as confidential and is not released.